Back to Guides

 Know Your Arrears Numbers Cold

-That 50% threshold for tenant counter-claims means both sides will be scrutinizing arrears calculations.
-If you say the tenant owes $3,000 and they say it is $2,400, the entire hearing dynamic changes depending on who is right.
+Once the 50% threshold takes effect, both sides will scrutinize arrears calculations.
+If you say the tenant owes $3,000 and they say it is $2,400, the hearing dynamic will change depending on who is right.
+Even today, accurate numbers are your foundation.

 Maintain a running rent ledger that tracks every payment, every NSF, every credit applied.
 Not just for hearings - for your own sanity.
 You should be able to produce an accurate arrears statement at any moment.